zhang2333/light-crawler/README.md

 * `id`: crawler's id,integer or string
 * `errLog`: log all error infos in crawling
 * `downloadDir`: downloaded files in here, default: `../__dirname`
+* `finishTimeout`: crawler will be finished when task-pool is drained.This prop will let crawler await adding tasks.default:`1000`(ms)

 ### Crawler API